-B) Impairment of trade receivables and (as described in Note 7 and 9(b) of the d The Group's accounting with respect to impairment of financial assets and contract The audit p following: assets is covered through Expected Credit Losses (ECL) method under Ind AS 109 and is expected to reflect the general pattern of We and assumption deterioration or improvement in the credit quality of financial instruments.
-Impairment of financial assets is a key audit matter We and associa for the Group as it has devised a model to recognise impairment through ECL method using individual receivables or for We and determine receival homogeneous group of receivables with similar credit risk characteristics. • For a sa
+B) Impairment of trade receivables and contract assets

+(as described in Note 7 and 9 of the consolidated financial statements)

+Impairment of financial assets and contract assets is covered through Expected Credit Losses (ECL) method under Ind AS 109 and is expected to reflect the general pattern of deterioration or improvement in the credit quality of financial instruments.
+Impairment of financial assets is a key audit matter as the Group has devised a model to recognise impairment through ECL method using individual receivables or for homogeneous group of receivables with similar credit risk characteristics.